poly-state/poly-state/README.md

 There is no need to wrap your components with a provider like other state management libraries since the useStore hooks relies on Effect caused by the state updates and cleans up itself on unmount.

 > This library is at beta stage and API's are subject to change, use at your own risk

+## Supported platforms

+- React/Next.js `import hooks from poly-state/hooks/react`
+- Preact `import hooks from poly-state/hooks/preact`
+- SolidJS `import hooks from poly-state/hooks/solidjs`

+> It is also possible to use this library in other frontend frameworks/libraries I plan on adding support for Svelte, Vue, Angular in near future

+## Types

+The libraries are fully typed and depends only on the type that you provide in initialization step, no further configuration is required.

+## Contributing

+Pull Requests are welcome.

+I am actively looking for contributors/maintainers for this project, if you're interested please reach out to me on LinkedIn/Email

+> More Documentation and Advanced usage coming soon